tmenguy/ha-solcast-solar/README.md

 ### Set up HA energy dashboard settings

-Go to the `HA>Settings>Dashboards>Energy`
+Go to `Settings`, `Dashboards`, `Energy`

-Click the 'edit the Solar Production' item you have previously created in the Energy dashboard.
+Edit the `Solar Panels` `Solar production` item you have previously created (or will create now).
+Do not add a separate `Solar production` item, or things will just get weird.

 > [!IMPORTANT]
 > If you do not have a solar generation sensor in your system then this integration will not work in the Energy dashboard.
-The graph, and adding the forecast integration rely on there being a generation sensor setup.
+The graph, and adding the forecast integration rely on there being a generation sensor set up.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SolarPanels.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SolarPanels.png)

-Click the Forecast option button and select the Solcast Solar option.
-Click SAVE.
-HA will do all the rest for you.
+Select `Forecast Production` and select the `Solcast Solar` option.
+Click `SAVE`, and Home Assistant will do the rest for you.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SolcastSolar.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SolcastSolar.png)